 Dr Simon Thacker

 Consultant Psychiatrist with special interest in later life for 22 years.
 Currently combines research work with Liaison Psychiatry at the general hospital and medical management.

 A librarian in the NHS for over 20 years.
 My role is to ensure access to the best available resources in support of evidence-based healthcare, research, education, training and strategic decision making.
 I am passionate about making sure the services we provide have an impact on patient care.

-When I was at college, I did work experience in a library.
-I was going to study Health and Social Care at college and when looking for apprenticeships my mum found this apprenticeship at Derbyshire Healthcare NHS Foundation Trust Library.
+When I was at college, I did work experience in a library and subsequently gained an apprenticeship at Derbyshire Healthcare NHS Foundation Trust Library.

 Children and young people's services

 Learn about our services for people with a learning disability

 Make an appointment

 Information for members of the public and health professionals on requesting treatment and support

 Learn about different ways to stay healthy and well